binello7/swisssmartfarming/README.md

 Repository containing code related to the *Swiss Smart Farming* Project (*SSF*).

 ## The Project
 Within the context of the project *Swiss Smart Farming* various agricultural datasets were collected.
-For the collection of the datasets the custom sensor pod shown here was used:
+For the collection of the datasets the custom sensor-pod shown here was used:

 <img src="doc/imgs/sensors-pod.png" alt="Sensors Pod" width="300"/>

+The SSF sensor-pod integrates the following sensors and cameras:
+* RGB camera:
+* VIS camera:
+* NIR camera
+* thermal camera:
+* Lidar:

 ## Dependencies
 Agricultural datasets captured for this project include RGB, hyperspectral, thermal as well as lidar data.